 Whatever the explanation, it does cause cross-cultural frustration.
 While most people are content to grumble, there was an incident where British vacationers actually cheered after a private bus driver set fire to German towels reserving the best beach chairs in a resort in Italy.
 This is certainly not the way to handle the Germans' superpower of being first to the beach.
 The only solution seems to be resigning yourself to settling into the sand, or bring your own chair.

 Bring your dogs, bring your kids, bring your wife

-Beach-going is a full family affair, and yes, that includes the furry ones too.
-Prepare for the Germans to not only claim their space early, but to take a lot of it for their brood.
+Beach-going is a full family affair, and yes, that includes the furry ones.
+Prepare for the Germans to not only claim their space early, but to take a lot of room for their brood.

 Note that more lakes and beaches are becoming no-dog zones so check the rules before you go, or look for the illiterate-friendly picture signs with a dog crossed out in red.